 Don’t Undermine Your Chances For Compensation

 Victims of auto wrecks are entitled to compensation.
 This is one of the basic premises underlying American transit.
-It is the reason the overwhelming majority of states requires all drivers to carry insurance.
+It is the reason the overwhelming majority of states require all drivers to carry insurance.
 Accidents happen, and we ought to be prepared and protected when they do.

 But the system has a glitch.
 Namely, the system tasked with protecting drivers — the insurance industry — is a for-profit institution.
 What this means is that it has a profound interest in paying as little as it can to accident victims, while collecting and keeping as many funds as possible for itself.
 Insurers frequently dispute victims’ claims, and will jump on any excuse to deny them.
 As such, injured individuals who are unfamiliar with the insurance system frequently make mistakes that undermine their own interests.